 I live on the Gulf Coast, so I’m partial to our local seafood, but you just need to look for the best and freshest wild caught shrimp in your local area for this recipe.

 1 1/2 cups heavy-duty mayonnaise like Blue Plate, Duke’s or Hellman’s

 1 tbsp Worcestershire sauce

 1 tsp hot pepper sauce such as Tabasco

 2 tbsp minced garlic

 3 dozen 21-25 count boiled shrimp, peeled and deveined

 In a mixing bowl, combine all of the above ingredients, whisking well to incorporate the seasonings.
-I usually prefer to stop here and leave my sauce chunky, but many prefer a smooth sauce which requires the use of a food processor, which is how I prepared this recipe.
-If consistency is too thick loosen by blending 1-2 ounces of good olive oil with motor still running.
+I usually prefer to stop here and leave my sauce chunky, but many prefer a smooth sauce which requires the use of a food processor or emulsion blender.
+If the consistency is too thick, loosen by adding 1-2 ounces of good olive oil and pulse with blender or processor.
 Once blended, cover and place in the refrigerator, preferably overnight.
 A minimum of four hours will be required for flavor to be developed.
-When ready, remove from refrigerator and adjust seasonings to taste.
+When ready, remove from the refrigerator and adjust seasonings to taste.
 Toss in the shrimp and coat.
-Place six shrimp on a leaf of romaine or slice iceburg or your favorite leafy green into ribbons (slicing on bias), and spoon a generous serving of Shrimp Remoulade on top of the greens.
-Do not sauce shrimp at length prior to service, as they will lose their firm texture.
+Place six shrimp on a leaf of romaine, sliced iceberg, or your favorite leafy green cut into ribbons (slicing on bias), and spoon a generous serving of Shrimp Remoulade on top of the greens.
+You can also toss the shrimp in the sauce right before serving.
+Do not sauce the shrimp at leave at length prior to service, as the shrimp will lose their firm texture.
 This recipe serves 6.